Michael-Reefe/Loki.jl/README.md

 This boolean option enables or disables multiprocessing (not to be confused with multithreading).
 If this option is true, when fitting individual spaxels, multiple spaxel fits may be performed in parallel across different CPUs.

-`parallel_strategy = "pmap"`

-Changes how multiprocessing code is done.
-May be either "pmap" to use the `pmap` function or "distributed" to use a distributed for loop.
-In general, sticking with "pmap" is recommended since this dynamically allocates jobs to different cores as they become available, so if one core's jobs happen to run faster than other, there is no wasted computation time.
-Distributed for loops preallocate jobs to each core, so if one finishes significantly faster than the others, that core becomes unused while the others finish.

 `plot_spaxels = "pyplot"`

 This option determines the plotting backend that is used for plotting the 1D spectral models of individual spaxels or integrated apertures.
 It may be "pyplot", "plotly", or "both".